-You will be aware that our school has recently received their Ofsted inspection.
+You will be aware that another of our federation schools, Kettlesing received their Ofsted inspection recently.
 This was on the back of Ripley - November '22/March '23, Beckwithshaw - January '22/ July '23 and the SIAMS CE inspection of Ripley- October '23.
 As ever, we were more than prepared and the areas for improvement from previous inspections, completed effectively.
 Although we cannot share any judgement yet what I can say is that the continued progress of our federation and the tireless work of staff did not go unnoticed.
 We expect the report to be with us following the holidays and as a federation, we give thanks to all of you for your continued support as we navigated our way through a record number of inspections.
 And so, as we break for the holiday period, I leave you with this: